annieross10/ZenYoga/README.md

 ### Validator Testing

 #### HTML
-- No Errors were found when passing through the official W3C validator.
+- No Errors were found when passing through the official [W3C validator](https://validator.w3.org/#validate_by_input)
 #### CSS
-- No Errors were found when passing though the official W3C validator.
+- No Errors were found when passing though the official [W3C validator](https://jigsaw.w3.org/css-validator/)

 #### Accessibility
  - I confirmed that the colours and fonts chosen are easy to read and accessible by running them through Lighthouse in Devtools.